gargolario/gargolario.github.io/_posts/2017-10-04-mplayer-keyboard-shorcuts.md

  - terminal
 ---

-Here's a little mplayer cheat to have some fun at the command line:
+Here's a little mplayer cheat sheet to have some fun at the command line:

 **[** and **]**, **decrease** and **increase speed** by 10%